telefonicaid/fiware-edison/README.md

 * Upload the file to your Edison clicking on hammer button.
 * Once it is uploaded click on the play button, so the party will start!

+* * Now, your data is in the FIWARE IoT Stacke, so you can ** Read the data from you application using NGSI APIs ** Show your data in Freeboard as explained in [Visualizing your FiWARE IoT Stack Data](http://github.com/fiware-edison/README.md)

 ### Eclipse (C++)

 ### Python